 - Air-soft guns: BB guns, pellet guns, and paintball guns

 - Zip-gun: starter pistols, anything not designed to be a gun but could be used as one

 - Explosive device: includes bombs, demolition devices, blasting caps

 - Incendiary device: firebombs, anything used to cause destruction by means of fire or ignition

 - Stun gun or TASER

 - And more

-What does it mean to have a dangerous weapon threatened?
 Any object that can be used to cause physical harm, or incite fear of harm could be considered a dangerous weapon.
-From a baseball bat or gun to threatening a non-existent gun, all can be used to charge you with robbery with a dangerous weapon.
-Penalties for armed robbery increase if you were caught using a modified weapon.
+From a baseball bat to a gun (even just the threat of having a gun), all can get you charged with robbery with a dangerous weapon.
+The penalties for armed robbery increase if you were caught using a modified weapon.